Northern Poland & the Baltics

-- Cruise the historic shipyards and sights of Gdansk on a galleon-style ship, the perfect vessel for sail that reveals the maritime and political history of this port city
+- Cruise the historic shipyards and sights of Gdansk on a galleon-style ship, the perfect vessel that reveals the maritime and political history of this port city

 Tour the remnants of Wolf’s Lair, an important military headquarters used by Hitler during the battle for the Eastern Front in WWII

-Stalk along the ramparts of one of the world’s largest brick castle, Malbork, a beautifully-preserved fortress completed in 1406
+Stalk along the ramparts of one of the world’s largest brick castles, Malbork, a beautifully-preserved fortress completed in 1406

 Discover the treasures of Riga – both historic and culinary – on a walking tour through the narrow cobbled streets of the Old Town with snack stops along the way